ir2-lab/screened_coulomb/doc/screened_coulomb.md

 \Phi(0) = 1, \quad \Phi(\infty)\to 0
 $$

 Different forms of the screening function have been proposed.
-The most widely used one is a sum of exponentials
+The most widely used is a sum of exponentials
 $$
 \Phi(x) = \sum_i {A_i \, e^{-b_ix}}, \quad \sum_i{A_i}=1
 $$
-Several definitions for screening functions of this type are provided, which can be selected by the \ref Screening enum.
+\ref screened_coulomb provides several different screening functions of this type, which can be selected by the \ref Screening enumerator.

-## Scattering angle
+### Scattering angle

-The scattering of the incoming projectile ions of energy \f$E\f$ is elastic, and can be adequately described by classical kinematics.
+The scattering of the incoming projectile of energy \f$E\f$ is elastic, and can be adequately described by classical kinematics.

 The scattering angle in the center-of-mass system is given by
 $$